nano-byte/common/doc/backports.md

 The following types were introduced in .NET Framework 4.5 and are backported to .NET Framework 2.0 and 4.0:

 - `System.HashCode`

+**Platform attributes**

+The following types were introduced in .NET 5.0 and are backported to .NET Framework and .NET Standard:

+- `System.Runtime.Versioning.OSPlatformAttribute`
+- `System.Runtime.Versioning.TargetPlatformAttribute`
+- `System.Runtime.Versioning.SupportedOSPlatformAttribute`
+- `System.Runtime.Versioning.UnsupportedOSPlatformAttribute`

+The following types were introduced in .NET 6.0 and are backported to .NET Framework, .NET Standard and .NET 5.0:

+- `System.Runtime.Versioning.SupportedOSPlatformGuardAttribute`
+- `System.Runtime.Versioning.UnsupportedOSPlatformGuardAttribute`